oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 Shannon's original article was later published as a book and gave rise to the field of Information Theory [[Shannon](#shannon)].

+A DataType is a UML classifier, an instance of a DataType is a value.
+For IMs, DataTypes have two kinds of instances: (logical) values from the type's value space (values represented by program variables), and lexical values from the type's lexical space (serialized data).

 The [[Resource Description Framework (RDF)](#rdf)] defines the concept of _lexical-to-value mapping_, which provides a precise vocabulary for describing the relationship between